This Web Page is Memory

 were the staples; lamb

-fresh vegetables according to season – my diet of green vegetables was limited
+according to season – my diet of green vegetables was limited mainly to fresh

-reappeared as rissoles, vegetables as “bubble-and-squeak”, and an unwanted tea
+rissoles, vegetables as “bubble-and-squeak”, and an unwanted tea might

 Cheese was rationed to two ounces (of non-descript Cheddar) per person